agouin/ASN1/README.md

 ASN1 requires Swift 5.0.

-The ASN1 package depends on the BigInt package
+The ASN1 package depends on the BigIntRenamed package

     dependencies: [
         .package(url: "https://github.com/leif-ibsen/BigInt", from: "1.1.2"),